aquino35/aquino35/README.md

 ## Profile

 A computer engineering student at the Universtiy of Puerto Rico - Mayagüez.
 Currently, in my fith year seeking project, intership or coop opportinuties that will expand my knowlegde in robotics, software development and embedded systems.
 In this page I have started to lay out some of my current and past projects along with some laboratory course work I have compleated.
+If you want to collaborate on a project feel free to contact me!

 ## Project Overview